-Safety data sheet knowledge base – Notification obligation to the classification and labelling inventory
+Safety data sheet knowledge base – Notification obligations for the CLP classification and labeling inventory.

 Information on the identification, classification and labeling of the substance shall be notified to the Agency.

 The CLP notification is free of charge and it is obligatory to notify within one month of placing the substance on the market.

 Manufacturers and importers placing a substance on the market, in case one of the following criteria are met:

 *You do not need to notify separately a substance you have already registered under REACH when the information to be notified has already been provided as part of the REACH registration dossier.
 This also applies to certain substances contained in articles where Article 7 of REACH provides for their registration.

 If you are a downstream user who formulates a mixture, a distributor or a producer of articles, you do not need to notify to the Agency, because the notification for your substance already has occurred at an earlier stage in the supply chain.